kimsjjkjn/PBPK_Propranolol/README.md

 - Where available, key PK parameters (Cmax, Tmax, AUC, t1/2) were extracted and compared.
 The evaluation of model performance based on the calculated PK parameters was done by (adopted from the following research paper: https://doi.org/10.2165/00003088-200645050-00006) calculating:
   - Fold error (FE) per parameter = max(predicted, observed) / min(predicted, observed) so FE ≥ 1.0 by definition.
   - Average-fold error (AFE/AAFE) across parameters = geometric mean of the per-parameter FEs; the paper also reports the % within 2-fold (and 3-fold).
-  - Note: Both digitised In Vivo parameter values and In Vivo paremeter values directly reported by the literature were used to evaluate overall the model performance based on parameters calculated.
+  - Note: As mentioned above, digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
+Therefore both digitised In Vivo parameter values and In Vivo paremeter values directly reported by the literature were used to evaluate overall the model performance based on parameters calculated.

 # Results
 ## Rat IV Model